jhtran989/CS-351-Project-3/README.md

 ```
 java -jar JAR_NAME
 ```
 where `JAR_NAME` is the name of the jar file.
-The `.jar` for the word solver is `wordSolver.jar` and the one for the Scrabble GUI is `scrabbleGUI.jar`.
+The `.jar` file for the word solver is `wordSolver.jar` and the one for the Scrabble GUI is `scrabbleGUI.jar`.

+EDIT: Due to time constraints, I wasn't able to start the GUI version, but I hope the word solver should work as intended.

 For the input into the word solver, I decided place it in an infinite (while) loop and it will hopefully remove any new line characters in between inputs (`\n`).
 However, keeping to the format of the input, it assumes all the info for a given input (dimension of board, board itself, and rack) will be grouped together with no blank lines in between the info.

 ### Design Overview

 A few sketches will be provided alongside the diagrams (same directory: `/doc` at the root of the project) to showcase some of the brainstorming I came up with while coding up the project.
 It is especially enlightening in terms of how the cross check sets were handled for the applicable anchor squares and how I broke up the types of anchor squares and how to actually find them on a given board.
 Below, I'll give a summary of my overall design and any brief notes about them.

+There were some files and methods scattered throughout that were never used, but were planned to for the GUI version (scrapped due to time constraints, as mentioned above).
+In the end, I left there as "placeholders" to when I might come back and implement it for fun...

+As will be mentioned below, the comment was really rushed this time and only worthwhile methods will be commented (if it can be inferred from the name or is relatively short, then it probably won't be commented due to time constraints).

+In the `WordSolver` class, there were a lot of methods that could have been encapsulated to its separate classes, but due to lack of time, was left as is (with placeholders, as mentioned before).

+QUICK NOTE: the `leftPart()` updates the NEXT board square (proactively) and the `extendRight()` updates the CURRENT board square (reactively)

 #### Data Structure for Word Searching